samyachour/PoliticalDebateApp_Backend/README.md

 ##### `auth/token/refresh/`

 - when you get a 401, refresh your access token
-- access token expires every 10 minutes
+- access token expires after a week
-- refresh window is up to 30 days
+- refresh token expires after a year

 POST